PamudaUposath/UOJ-DCS-GPA-Calculator/README.md

 3. **Open the Application:**

    Open the `index.html` file in your favorite web browser (e.g., Chrome, Firefox, or Edge).
 You can simply double-click the file or run:

    - **macOS:** `open index.html`
    - **Windows:** `start index.html`

 ## Usage

 1. **Enter Your Marks:**
-   - Input the marks (from 0 to 100) for each course as per your completed semesters.
+   - Select the grade (A+, A, A-, etc.) for each completed course from the dropdown.

 2. **Calculate GPA:**
    - Click the **"Calculate GPA"** button.
-   - The application will display your current GPA based on the entered marks.
+   - The application will display your current GPA based on the entered grades.
    - It will also show the average grade needed in the upcoming courses to ensure your overall GPA reaches 3.0.

 3. **Customization:**